codeforpdx/recordexpungPDX/README.md

 ## Installation

 You can get your dev environment up and running with installing only Docker and docker-compose.
-The npm and backend dev servers run in docker containers, synced with source code directories so that code code changes propagate on the local servers right away.
+The npm and backend dev servers run in docker containers, synced with source code directories so that code changes propagate on the local servers right away.
 If you have any trouble, don't hesitate to ask on our [Slack channel](https://codeforpdx.slack.com/#record_expung)!
 If you don't have access to the slack channel yet, please ask our CodeForPDX brigade leader, Hugh: Hugh@codeforpdx.org

 1. **[Fork](https://help.github.com/articles/fork-a-repo/#fork-an-example-repository)**,
   and **[clone](https://help.github.com/articles/fork-a-repo/#step-2-create-a-local-clone-of-your-fork)** the repo.